eidheim/Simple-Web-Server/README.md

 Simple-Web-Server
 =================

 A very simple, fast, multithreaded and platform independent HTTP server implemented using C++11 and Boost.Asio.
-An easy way to make REST resources available from C++ applications.
+Created to be an easy way to make REST resources available from C++ applications.

 ### Features